 3. Balancing Minimalism with Personal Needs

-Adopting a minimalist lifestyle may conflict personal or social expectations.
+Adopting a minimalist lifestyle may conflict with personal or social expectations.
 Striking a balance between saving and enjoying life can be challenging.

 4. Healthcare Costs